gansm/finalcut/doc/getting-started.md

 ```cpp
 finalcut::FApplication app(argc, argv);
 ```
-This line creates the `finalcut::FApplication` object `app` with the command line arguments `argc` and `argv`.
+Initialize the `finalcut::FApplication` object `app` by passing the command line arguments `argc` and `argv`.
 This object manages the main event loop  of the application.
 It receives keyboard and mouse events and sends them to the target widgets.
-You have to create an application object before you can create a widget object.
+You must create an application object before you can create a widget.

 > [!NOTE]
 > **Command line arguments**